August 2, 2021

 7. Coaching will be a part of the culture

-With remote workforces becoming the norm, a unified coaching approach can be a part of the connective tissue of an organization as it evolves to function in the new world of work.
+With remote workforces becoming the norm, a unified coaching approach can be a part of the connective tissue of an organisation as it evolves to function in the new world of work.
 More and more, it will be necessary for coaches to look for ways that will allow them to help rebuild the idea of company culture in a digital-first world.
 As coaches begin to integrate into company culture, coaches will have opportunities to help leadership make more significant decisions, solve problems, and add value to HR and people times.

 8. Diversity emphasis